The Tax Expenditures Statement (TES) provides a detailed list of tax expenditures provided by the Commonwealth to individuals and businesses.

 For example, people on lower incomes pay a lower marginal rate of income tax than people on higher incomes.
 While this could be construed as a concessional rate of taxation, progressive marginal tax rates are considered to be an integral design feature of the Australian tax system.
 On that basis, lower marginal tax rates are not identified as tax expenditures.

 There is an element of judgement involved in identifying which elements of the tax system constitute tax expenditures and which elements are structural features, given the diversity of taxation arrangements.
 For this reason, international comparisons of tax expenditures can be difficult to interpret.
-A discussion of the assumed structural features (ie benchmarks) of the Australian tax system is provided in Chapter 3.
+A discussion of the assumed structural features (that is, benchmarks) of the Australian tax system is provided in Chapter 3.

 Direct government expenditures are generally subject to a considerable amount of scrutiny from within the public sector (during the annual budget process) and by the Parliament and Parliamentary committees, the media and the general public.
 In part, this scrutiny stems from the need to gain Parliamentary approval each year for the level and composition of a substantial proportion of government expenditure.
 In contrast, concessional arrangements that give rise to tax expenditures usually only require approval from Parliament at the time they are introduced.
 Furthermore, the cost of tax expenditures is generally not directly observable because the Government never receives the forgone tax revenue from concessionally-taxed activities.

-This statement also serves two other associated objectives.
-The first is to provide a more comprehensive assessment of Commonwealth government activity.
+Lastly, publication of tax expenditure data allows for a more comprehensive assessment of Commonwealth government activity.
 As noted above, tax expenditures are often a substitute for direct expenditures.
 Accordingly, unless both direct expenditures and tax expenditures are considered, the apparent size of government could be reduced simply by pursuing the objectives of expenditure programs through tax expenditures.

 Some caution should be exercised when using the estimates in this Statement for wider purposes, such as estimating the amount of taxation revenue forgone.
 Tax expenditure estimates identify the financial benefits derived by individuals or businesses that receive concessions.
 However, it does not necessarily follow that there would be an equivalent increase to Commonwealth revenue from the abolition of a tax expenditure.
 This is because of behavioural responses by the recipients of tax expenditures.

 Concessionally-taxed activities tend to expand in response to the introduction of a concession.
 Accordingly, the same activity would be expected to contract should the related tax expenditure be abolished, with consequent implications for potential revenue flows from the taxation of this activity.
-Other behavioural responses may follow, in that:
+Other responses may follow, in that:

 - the removal of one concession may result in increased use of other concessionally-taxed activities, lowering tax revenue elsewhere; and